kuangxu/rinse-me-gently/README.md

 If you're using Cursor or VS Code, you can also open `.md` files locally and press `Cmd+Shift+V` (Mac) or `Ctrl+Shift+V` (Windows/Linux) to render them in a preview pane.

 **Important Notes:**
-- The virtual environment will be created at the root level so it can be shared between Part A and Part B.
+- Each part (Part A and Part B) has its own virtual environment and requirements file, keeping dependencies isolated.
 - If you see raw markdown code (with `#`, `**`, backticks, etc.), you're viewing it incorrectly.
 Use one of the methods above!